ItsMePaulo/tutoring/COS212/examprep/Exam1Uni/README.md

 2<sup>n</sup> - 1 = total Nodes in a binary tree (where n = height)<br />
 In a Complete tree all non-terminal nodes will have both children, we can reduce height by 1 to get all non-terminal nodes. <br />
-All non-terminal nodes will have a left and right child, therefore we divide by 2 to find all nodes that have a left child, dividing by 2 => subtracting a power
+All non-terminal nodes will have a left and right child, therefore we can divide by 2 to find all left children

+> dividing by 2 => subtracting a power

 > (2 <sup> 17 </sup> - 1) = 131071